Karstadt owner Signa makes offer for Hudson's Bay's Kaufhof

 (Reuters) - Saks Fifth Avenue owner Hudson’s Bay Co (HBC.TO) said on Wednesday it had received a bid for its German department store chain Kaufhof from Signa Holding, the Austrian property and retail group that owns Karstadt, another German retail chain.

-The announcement came after Reuters reported earlier on Wednesday, citing sources, that Signa had made a 3 billion euro ($3.5 billion) offer for Kaufhof.
+Reuters reported earlier on Wednesday, citing sources, that Signa had made a 3 billion euro ($3.5 billion) offer for Kaufhof.
 Hudson’s Bay did not comment on the bid’s value, and Signa declined to comment.

-Signa’s offer comes one week after Hudson’s Bay agreed to sell its flagship Lord & Taylor building in New York for $850 million to WeWork Cos.
+Signa made its offer one week after Hudson’s Bay agreed to sell its flagship Lord & Taylor building in New York for $850 million to WeWork Cos.

 The Reuters sources said that Signa expects Toronto-based Hudson’s Bay, which has been reluctant so far to engage in negotiations to sell Kaufhof, to respond to the offer by the middle of November.